stksl/gAlloc/README.md

 ### Heap Shrinking

-If the freed block is the last block and its data size exceeds 4 KB, the heap is reduced to a 4 KB buffer, ensuring efficient memory usage.
+If the freed block is the last block and its data size exceeds average allocation size + 4 KB, the heap is reduced to match the size, ensuring efficient memory usage.

 ## Performance

-In simple tests with up to 10 allocations/deallocations, `gAlloc` has shown to be 68% faster than directly using `mmap`/`munmap`.
+In simple tests with up to 10 allocations/deallocations, `gAlloc` has shown to be 42% faster than directly using `mmap`/`munmap`.
 The performance gain is expected to vary with different workloads, especially with an increased number of allocated objects.